blue-build/modules/README.md

 ### Terms

-**Module-maintainer:** Maintainer of the BlueBuild bash module, to whom is this guideline targeted.
+**Module-maintainer:** Maintainer of a BlueBuild bash module.
+The intended audience of this section of the documentation.
 **Image-maintainer:** Maintainer of the custom image which uses BlueBuild template.
 **Local-user:** User which uses a custom image, which utilizes BlueBuild bash modules.
 Image-maintainer can be a local-user too at the same time.